 Any sleeping drug, such as Doxepin, can be prescribed if a person has difficulty falling asleep.
 Others, such as temazepam, triazolam and Lunesta, make a person fall asleep faster and remain in the bloodstream for a more extended period.
-The majority of sleeping pills are benzodiazepines.
-Benzodiazepines have a greater risk of an opioid use disorder, but non-benzodiazepines can still be habit-forming.
-It is essential for someone who has been given a sleeping pill to know the medication’s side effects and take it correctly.
+The majority of sleeping pills are benzodiazepines, which have a greater risk of an opioid use disorder.
+Still, non-benzodiazepines can still be habit-forming, which makes it essential to know the potential side effects and how to take it correctly.

 What Are Sleeping Pills and How Do They Work?